ghall15/fiscalhistory/webpage/government_budget_constraint.rst

 the federal government can raise revenue by issuing money.
 As we will see in a few lectures, this power has been hotly contested.

-   The U.S. Consitution explicitly states that state and local governments can not issue their own money.
+   The U.S. Constitution explicitly states that state and local governments can not issue their own money.

-Therefore the federal government's budget constriant becomes
+Therefore the federal government's budget constraint becomes

 .. math::
   B_{t}  =  B_{t-1} + r B_{t-1} + G_t + TR_t - T_t  - \frac{M_t - M_{t-1}}{P_t}